redis/docs/content/operate/kubernetes/deployment/openshift/openshift-cli.md

     You can rename the file to `<your_cluster_name>.yaml`, but it is not required.
 Examples below use `<rec_rhel>.yaml`.
 [Options for Redis Enterprise clusters]({{< relref "/operate/kubernetes/reference/cluster-options.md" >}}) has more info about the Redis Enterprise cluster (REC) custom resource, or see the [Redis Enterprise cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for a full list of options.

+    The REC name cannot be changed after cluster creation.

     {{<note>}}
     Each Redis Enterprise cluster requires at least 3 nodes.
 Single-node RECs are not supported.
     {{</note>}}

 1. Apply the custom resource file to create your Redis Enterprise cluster.